ziutek/simple_go_wiki/README.md

 Both pages will consists of two columns:

-* Left - list of articles,
+* left - list of articles,
-* Right - column specific to the page.
+* right - column specific to the page.

 Lets create our first Kasia template.
 It will define the layout of our site.
 We must create *layout.kt* file in *templates* directory: